There’s a #NEWTOX in Town!

 What about “Botox Parties”?

 “Botox Party” refers to a social event often conducted in a private home or a salon, where an injector agrees to provide botulinum toxin for a group discount.
 The American Academy of Dermatology and the American Society of Aesthetic Plastic Surgery have both issued warnings against this practice as they have concerns about the ability of the injector to provide a safe and sterile environment in such situations.
 Often the injector is less experienced and may not even have regular office hours established somewhere so that a patient with an issue can be seen if there is a question or need for adjustment of the treatment after the fact.
+Dr Hennessy can help that ones that want to pursue a career in the botox field.
 We quite often hear from clients who attend such events that their injection “didn’t work” or “didn’t last”.
 We can only suspect that this was due to insufficient dose being delivered, which leads one to wonder if that “discount” was really a discount at all.
+You can check over here to get more info on cosmetic surgery.

 Today I saw on Groupon a “deal” for “60 to 120 units” of Dysport ® for $249, offered locally in southern New Hampshire.
 What they don’t tell you is that Dysport ® units are different than the unit of measure used for the other brands.
 As the approximate conversion is 3:1, 60 to 120 Dysport ® units would be about 20 to 40 units of one of the others.
 Problem: $249 is not enough to cover the cost the doctor pays to purchase 120 units of Dysport ®, so you can guess that no one will be getting that dose.
 And remember, the doctor is not getting the full $249 as Groupon takes out a hefty fee from the sale.
 This type of vague and deceptive marketing has made it more difficult for the consumer to evaluate options, which is unfortunate.
 There is no way for the consumer to know how many units is in the syringe.